mt-sre/mt-sre.github.io/content/en/docs/creating-addons/sku.md

 * Determine a unique quota ID for the addon.
 This should be lowercase with dashes and of the format `addon-<addon-name>`.
 For example:
   `addon-prow-operator`
-* Create a JIRA Request at [Service Dev Team B](https://issues.redhat.com/projects/SDB/) with the subject `Request for new Add-On SKU in OCM` and the following information:
+* Create a JIRA Request at [Openshift Cluster Manager](https://issues.redhat.com/projects/OCM/) with the subject `Request for new Add-On SKU in OCM` and the following information:
   * Add-On name.
   * Add-On owner.